 Above all else…

 Do what makes you happy!
 Take the example of painting a room to refresh the space.
-So you read that skin-toned colors best suit the bedroom.
+So you read that flesh-toned colors best suit the bedroom.
 But does it reflect your personality?
-Does it make you feel comfortable and make your room feel like an oasis you look forward to retiring to every day?
+Does your room feel like an oasis you’d look forward to retiring to every day?
 If it doesn’t make you feel happy and comfortable, don’t repaint your room!
-Just because it traditionally leads to good luck doesn’t mean it’s a blanket rule that will make you personally satisfied.
+Just because it traditionally leads to good luck doesn’t mean it’s a blanket rule that’ll make you personally satisfied.
 It all comes down to how to how you feel.

 Make sure you are living in a space you love.
 Fill it with sentimental objects you cherish.
 But make sure you cleanse the space regularly of clutter.
 Just because something is meaningful for you one day doesn’t necessarily mean it still holds the same meaning in the near future!

 Any other room cleansing tips we missed?
 Let us know!